 But due to personal tragedy, he had to quit, replaced by MCU’s Joss Whedon, who tried his best to create a masterpiece but failed to do so.
 As Ben Affleck returned to his role as Batman, so did the audience’s demand for Snyder’s version of the film, which did eventually made a comeback on HBO Max in 2021.

 It’s that time of the year again as The Batman is back for its gothic and moody trilogy of the year of 2020s.
-The most recent Batman movie is to be released in October 2021, starring Robert Pattinson, paired with director Matt Reeves from Planet of the Apes.
+The most recent Batman movie was to be released in October 2021, starring Robert Pattinson, paired with director Matt Reeves from Planet of the Apes.
+However, because of the covid-19 pandemic, it is delayed and the new release date is March 4, 2022

 Other Batman Movies and Series